daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

 may translate to one of many possible definitions on a case-by-case basis.

-We can track the signal's energy over time and insert ads where the energy is lower than some threshold for some amount of time (both relative to the signal).
+We can track the signal's energy over time and insert ads where the energy is lower than some threshold for some amount of time (relative to the signal).
 We can find several of these ad breaks or ad insertion points and order them by the largest amount of time under the threshold.
-Under this definition, the best ad insertion point is defined by the maximal contiguous thresholded low energy streak in time.
+By this definition, the best ad insertion point is defined by the maximal contiguous thresholded low energy streak in time.

 If you're into stock trading, you may see this algorithm's resemblance to